Skip to main content

 A Metered paywall lets readers consume a limited number of articles or visits in a set period before asking them to subscribe.
 In a freemium context, users typically encounter a paywall when they try to access full functionality.
 In practice, metered access is usage-limited over time, while freemium access is split between free and paid experiences.
 The grounding here does not define exact billing, counter, or entitlement implementation rules.

 Do not copy a public number just because a large publisher uses it.
-The grounded material here supports the model, not a universal threshold, so your meter size should be a tested commercial choice tied to your own conversion funnel and audience mix.
+The source guidance here supports the model, not a universal threshold, so your meter size should be a tested commercial choice tied to your own conversion funnel and audience mix.
 At minimum, document one reset window and exactly what actions count toward the meter.
 The sources here do not provide a validated benchmark meter size.

 The sources here do not provide contract-level entitlement rules for print-and-digital, partner, or team bundles.
 Treat bundle entitlement design as a policy and contract-definition task you must document before launch.
 Your checkpoint is a contract-to-entitlement matrix that support can read without guessing.